FlowFuse/website/src/blog/2023/09/community-news-09.md

 ## New Releases

 * Node-RED 3.1 has been [released](https://nodered.org/blog/2023/09/06/version-3-1-released).
-Lots of great improvements have been included.
+Among the changes are Mermaid chart support, locking flows, and much more.

 * Last week, FlowFuse 1.11 was released.
 This release included personal access tokens for FlowFuse API and new tiers for FlowFuse Cloud, including a new starter tier.
 Check out the details in our [announcement](/blog/2023/08/flowfuse-1-11-release/).